16 ways to drive website traffic and increase search ranking

 If you’re finding it difficult, or you don’t want to invest the time in SEO to get on the first page for your targeted keywords, paid search advertising is a shortcut to get there.
 You can also use PPC alongside SEO quite effectively.

 Social media ads work similarly in that you set a budget for your ads and are charged every time someone clicks on them.
-However, while search ads are text only, social media ads usually include images and/or videos.
-As social media networks collect a lot of information about their users you can also target your ads at a much smaller group (such as females aged 16 – 25 who like cats and coffee, for example!).
+However, while search ads are text only, social media ads usually include images or videos.
+As social media networks collect a lot of information about their users, you can also target your ads at a much smaller group (such as females aged 16 – 25 who like cats and coffee, for example).

 Paid advertising can be quite effective at driving traffic that is ready to buy, though it needs careful management.
 Otherwise, you can blow through your budget quickly without any ROI to show for it.